 Hello, #Vivers!
 Many of our Selectivity students are going to receive, in the coming days, the scores for the university entrance exams that you have recently taken.
 From the academy, we want to explain to you what you should know if you decide to request a review of the Selectivity exam, both EvAU/EBAU and PCE UNEDasiss, in any of the subjects.

 On some occasions, it happens that the grade you have obtained is considerably lower than what you expected.
 We must keep in mind that for an answer to obtain maximum score, it must comply with all the official content required in the question.
 In addition to complying with correct spelling, calligraphy and presentation.

 Review dates for the EvAU/EBAU and PCE UNEDasiss Selectivity exams

-In 2020, the revision dates for the Selectividad EvAU/EBAU exams in Madrid will be the 17th, 20th and until 14:00 on the 21st of July.
+In 2020, the review dates for the exams EvAU/EBAU Selectivity in Madrid it will be on the 17th, 20th and until 14:00 p.m. on July 21.